 7 strategies to enhance donor engagement for your nonprofit

-If worrying about how to attract major donors and keep them engaged is keeping you up at night, you’re in good company.
+If worrying about how to attract donors and keep them engaged is keeping you up at night, you’re in good company.
 The overwhelming majority of nonprofit organizations struggle to engage donors and retain their support for the long term.
 Even a small increase in donor retention can greatly increase the lifetime value of your donor base, so it’s a good idea to brush up on your donor engagement strategy.

-Donor engagement refers to every interaction that takes place between your organization and your donors as part of your overall donor engagement strategy.
+Donor engagement refers to every interaction that takes place between your organization and your donors as part of your overall donor outreach strategy.
 It includes all the little (and big) things your organization does to build donor relationships by making them feel heard, valued and an important part of the community.
-Organizations that excel at donor engagement don’t only reap the benefits of increased financial support, they also inspire their donors to share their causes with their personal networks, further expanding their reach, impact and fundraising capacity.
+Key metrics to measure performance of donor engagement may include number of touchpoints, events attended, email open and click rates, monetary donation dollar amount, and number of monetary gifts.

+Luckily, things change!
+With the emergence of helpful tools and technology, fundraisers can reach each and every donor in an authentic, personal way while actually saving hours in the day spent on administrative tasks.
 Read on for some tips on how to effectively engage, grow and retain major donors—and specific tools that can help you perform this job with ease.

 1. Make it personal

 The advantage of using a video creation and management tool for fundraising is that personalized videos can be created and disseminated at scale.
 They can also be edited, remade and updated easily.
-Personal video messages may not be quite as impactful as a live phone call, but they can go a long way toward making a donor feel special and appreciated.

 Such messages can be recorded ahead of time and used for multiple purposes, including showcasing a certain fund, thanking a donor for a gift, and sending seasonal greetings, congratulations or other special messages.